-- Aquaponics is a great way to grow your own food, but it can be expensive to set up a commercial-scale system.
-If you’re interested in starting an aquaponics business, you’ll need to invest in a large greenhouse structure, tanks, pumps, and other equipment.
+- Aquaponics is a great way to grow your food, but setting up a commercial-scale system can be expensive.
+If you’re interested in starting an aquaponics business, invest in a large greenhouse structure, tanks, pumps, and other equipment.

 - Aquaponics requires electricity.
 Aquaponics systems need to be aerated and circulated using pumps, which require electricity to run.

 - Aquaponics systems can be complicated to set up.
-The systems are complex and require knowledge of plumbing, electricity, and hydraulics to set up correctly.
-If you’re not familiar with these systems, it might be best to hire someone to set up your aquaponics kit for you.
+The complex systems require knowledge of plumbing, electricity, and hydraulics to set up correctly.
+If you’re unfamiliar with these systems, hiring someone to set up your aquaponics kit for you might be best.

-Now that you know the pros and cons of using aquaponics greenhouse kits, you can decide if this type of system is right for you.
-If you have the space and resources to invest in a commercial-scale system, aquaponics could be a great way to grow your own food.
-However, if you’re not interested in starting a business, aquaponics might not be the best option for you.
+Now that you know the pros and cons of using aquaponics greenhouse kits, you can decide if this system is right for you.
+If you have the space and resources to invest in a commercial-scale system, aquaponics could be a great way to grow your food.
+However, aquaponics might not be the best option for you if you’re not interested in starting a business.